 Warm Weather Outdoor Essentials

 Cushions that are thick and deep provide the most comfort for lounging with drink in hand.
-Choosing vibrant and patterned cushions make all the difference.
+Choosing vibrant and patterned cushions make all the difference in visual appeal.
 In a landscape of natural hues, bursts of any color will draw guests to the table.
 Maintain their condition by keeping them out of the rain and bird droppings by storing when not in use.
-A matching storage bench will serve as additional seating while housing cushions and children’s toys.
+A matching storage bench serves as additional seating while housing cushions and children’s toys.

 Serveware and Accessories

 These serving pieces add personality and fun to outdoor areas.

 - Dining tables topped with colorful and unbreakable plates and glasses make the atmosphere festive.

 - Patterns and monograms provide visual interest and become easy conversation starters.

 - Incorporating vertically tiered serving pieces allow extra room for diners.

 - Plastic beverage dispensers are invaluable for guests to help themselves to a premade summer cocktail or lemonade.